10 Bowling Tips to Improve Your Score Today

 Here’s something that took me too long to learn when I started.
 If your hand hurts after bowling, something is wrong with your fit.

-I used to think blisters and calluses were just part of the game.
-Turns out, I had poorly drilled equipment for years.
+Many bowlers assume blisters and calluses are just part of the game — but the usual culprit is poorly drilled equipment.
 A properly fitted bowling ball should feel like an extension of your hand.

 I recently read a study on bowling accidents, which said that 30.7% of injuries involve fingers.
 You should take this seriously.